usethesource/rascal-website/courses/RascalAmendmentProposals/RAP14/RAP14.md

   * hence extend-x-incompatibility is transitive over the inverse extend relation.
 * L is extend-x-incompatible (at least) if L is import-x-incompatible.
 * L is import-x-incompatible if:
   * At least one alternative of an overloaded function is removed.[^1] Removing alternatives breaks the dispatch function inside the client module C for the overloaded functions.
-After RAP 6 this would only happen in modules that *extend* the broken module.
+After ((RAP6)) this would only happen in modules that *extend* the broken module.
   * At least one alternative of an overloaded function is added..[^2] Adding alternatives breaks the dispatch function inside the client module C for the overloaded functions.
-After RAP 6 this would only happen in modules that *extend* the broken module.
+After ((RAP6)) this would only happen in modules that *extend* the broken module.
   * An alternative constructor of an ADT is removed (adding is fine)
   * An alias definition is removed (adding is fine)
   * A public global variable is removed (adding is fine)